 Welcome to the Alemán Lab.
 We are an experimental physics group working loosely within the boundaries of condensed matter; our interests range from micrometer and nanometer-scale optical, mechanical, and electronic systems to spin in the solid-state (spintronics) and materials science.
 It is our mission to use physics as a platform to unravel the mysteries of the universe and to develop new methods, knowledge, or technologies that find useful and beneficial applications in our world.

 Is it possible to hear light?
 While only a single-atom thick and about the width of a tiny bacterium, our graphene “trampoline” (pictured above) CAN HEAR LIGHT.
 But is the trampoline just a scientific curiosity, or is it useful?
 Our graphene trampoline can detect light faster and more sensitively than the world’s best electronic eyes (photodetectors).
 It can see nearly any color of light, from UV light to thermal radiation and even radio waves!
 And get this, it works in really hot places, even above 1000 degrees!!
 Someday soon, we hope our trampolines will help scientists crack the mysteries of our Sun and other stars, improve medical diagnostics through safer thermal “x-ray” imaging, and help firefighters see better in fires to save more lives.
-Want to know how our disruptive technology works?
-Or watch a cool video about it:
+Want to read about how our disruptive technology works?
+You can also watch a cool video about it here.

 We have nanofabricated quantum emitter artificial atoms in 2D hexagonal boron nitride.
 Now we will be able to put one of these artificial atoms anywhere we want, like in photonic circuits or mechanical resonators, or we could use them in new quantum information and sensing technologies!
 The paper describing our findings was published in the journal Nano Letters.
 Congrats to Josh Ziegler, Rachael Klaiss (her first paper) and the rest of the team!
 This is also our first paper with our collaborator Prof. Viva Horowitz of Hamilton College.